 You may be able to treat snoring by making changes in your lifestyle and in the way you prepare for sleep.
 For example:

-If these treatments do not work, you may be able to use a machine that helps you breathe while you sleep.
+If these treatments don't work, you may be able to use a machine that helps you breathe while you sleep.
 This treatment is called continuous positive airway pressure, or CPAP (say "SEE-pap").
 In rare cases, your doctor may suggest surgery to open your airway.

-Snoring is not always considered a medical problem, so find out if your insurance covers the cost of treatment.
+Snoring isn't always considered a medical problem, so find out if your insurance covers the cost of treatment.